 Rip and tear

 Doom Eternal packs in several of the weapons you remember from Doom, including the super shotgun, plasma rifle, rocket launcher, chainsaw, as well as slightly adjusted guns such as the heavy cannon.
 All of these are effective at taking out demons and use a variety of ammunition types, making it essential to switch between them on the fly in the heat of combat.
-Like in
+Like in Doom, getting a kill with the chainsaw will reward you with a plethora of ammunition, and knowing when to utilize it is crucial to your success.

 New weapons include an extendable arm blade, which is located on the Doom Slayer’s left arm.
 A shoulder-mounted equipment launcher can be fitted with explosives or fire, destroying the armor on demons before you switch to another weapon.
-The ballista is a powerful crossbow device that inflicts huge damage with each shot, and the crucible item that played a central role in
+The ballista is a powerful crossbow device that inflicts huge damage with each shot, and the crucible item that played a central role in Doom’s story now acts as a melee weapon.

 The Doom Slayer has new moves to help him in combat and traversal, as well.
 You can punch through walls or scale them like an armored monkey in order to reach new locations, and there are also monkey bars in certain areas that can be scaled.
 The double dash move sounds like it belongs in a Mario Kart game, but it will actually let you close the distance on demons in a hurry.